 By then, taunting had turned into a street brawl - so who could tell?

 The British soldiers fired their guns more or less point blank, despite being under orders not to shoot.
-Three people lay dead, and two more died later from their injuries.
+Three people lay dead, two more died later from their injuries, and another six more were injured.

 Getting to the Boston Memorial Site